DCAN-Labs/automated-subset-analysis/README.md

 - `euclidean_threshold_estimator.py`

-Uses the same code as `automated_subset_analysis.py` to randomly generate subsets, but instead of analyzing them, it estimates the maximum Euclidean distance required to create a subset which is not significantly different from a total set.
-Prints out a list of these estimated Euclidean distances, including a logarithmic regression equation to estimate the Euclidean distance threshold for a specific number of subjects. (*Warning: The calculated regression equation may not be accurate yet*)
+Uses the same code as `automated_subset_analysis.py` to randomly generate subsets, but instead of analyzing them and producing visualizations, it estimates the maximum Euclidean distance required to create a subset which is not significantly different from a total set.
+It then prints out a list of these estimated Euclidean distances, including a logarithmic regression equation to estimate the Euclidean distance threshold for a specific number of subjects. (*Warning: The calculated regression equation may not be accurate yet*)

 ## Dependencies